omnivector-solutions/layer-pip/README.md

 The pip layer will attempt to parse the name of the requirement with [requirements-parser](https://github.com/davidfischer/requirements-parser).

-After a package is installed, if the name of a requirement can be parsed, then the flag `pip.installed.{requirement_name}` will be set.
+After a package is installed, if the name of a requirement can be parsed, the flag `pip.installed.{requirement_name}` will be set.
 Otherwise a warning will be emitted.

-After all packages are installed, the `pip.initialized` flag will be set.
+Once all packages are installed, the `pip.initialized` flag will be set.

 ## License